SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/inspector-classic.md

 http://docs.aws.amazon.com/inspector/latest/userguide/inspector_assessments.html

-## Collect Data for the Amazon Inspector App - Classic
+## Collecting Data for the Amazon Inspector Classic App

 For information about our newer app for Amazon Inspector, which leverages findings from AWS Security Hub, see Amazon Inspector.